Abidkhanog/two-tier-flask-app/README.md

 ## Author

-Built by [Your Name] as a hands-on DevOps project covering containerization, CI/CD, and cloud deployment.
+Built by Abid Khan as a hands-on DevOps project covering containerization, CI/CD, and cloud deployment.